The first journey I really paid attention to was at 5 years old.

 We are introducing 475100 – 4 out of seven days working, 5 days’ pay, 100 % Customer Satisfaction.
 We want our employees to have 100% Better life.

-We announced 475100 to our employees at our second SMART Day in May.
+At our second SMART Day in May, we announced 475100 to our employees.
 Disbelief spread through the room.
 Eyebrows skyrocketed, eyes widened and jaws dropped.
 We continued with the SMART Day focusing on critical thinking, and how we could make the 4 Day Week work for us all.

 Follow us on our journey through 475100 at www.4dayweek.ie!